dhis2/dhis2-identity/academy/readme.md

 ---
 These guidelines exist to ensure consistent communication with the DHIS2 and DHIS2 Academy brand.
 There are some rules and some recommendations.
 This is a living document that will be updated as the brand evolves.
 Please reach out if there are elements that are missing.

+*Please note: The DHIS2 Academy Identity applies for both the DHIS2 Academies and the DHIS2 Online Academy.
+The academy type should be specified elsewhere in the text/website/information, not in the logo itself.*

 # Logo
 ## Master Logo
 ![dhis2 Academy master logo][masterLogoAca]